kubernetes-sigs/gateway-api/docs-src/spec.md

 At least one Listener MUST be specified.</p>
 <p>Each Listener in this array must have a unique Port field,
-however a GatewayClass may collapse compatible Listener definitions into single implementation-defined acceptor configuration even if their Port fields would otherwise conflict.</p>
+however a GatewayClass may collapse compatible Listener definitions into a single implementation-defined acceptor configuration even if their Port fields would otherwise conflict.</p>
 <p>Listeners are compatible if all of the following conditions are true:</p>
 <ol>